The Layoff Lady

 • Would you meet with me for 30 minutes to discuss [a professional topic]?

 These requests are specific, which is better, but each is still a sizeable request.
 The first two may be time intensive.
-The next two involve me putting my reputation on the line to recommend you for a role.
-The final one requires a block of my time on my calendar.
-Depending on our interactions prior to these requests, my response may vary from “of course!” to no response at all.
+The next two involve your connection putting their reputation on the line to recommend you for a role.
+The final one requires a block of time on your connection's calendar.
+Depending on our interactions prior to these requests, their response may vary from “of course!” to no response at all.

 Again, remember to make sure your asks are aligned with how well you know one another.